Catholic Christmas Traditions

 For thousands of years, the evergreen tree has been a sign of hope and life.
 For ancient people, it was a reminder in the winter that sunlight and good weather would come again.
 For Christians, it's a reminder that Jesus came to bring us the hope of eternal life.

-While sixteenth century Germans are said to be the first people to bring Christmas trees into their homes, St. Boniface, an eighth century Catholic missionary to the Germans, is credited with creating the first Christmas tree.
-This happened one Christmas Eve when he chopped down a large oak tree that the Germans used for pagan worship.
+According to tradition, St. Boniface, an eighth century Catholic missionary in Germany, made the first Christmas tree.
+One Christmas Eve, he chopped down a large oak tree that the Germans used for pagan worship.
 He pointed to a nearby evergreen tree, saying that it represented peace and eternal life.
-He told the crowd of Germans to gather around evergreen trees in their homes in a spirit of kindness and love, to commemorate the child Jesus.
+He told the crowd of Germans to gather around evergreen trees in their homes in a spirit of kindness and love to commemorate the child Jesus.

 In the early 1800s, German settlers brought the Christmas tree tradition to Pennsylvania.
 The rest of America adopted the tradition in 1846, and slowly but surely the Christmas tree gained popularity.
 Now, Christmas trees are seen in homes and on display all over the world.
 Their beauty and light remind us of the hope we have in Jesus.